Blogging is tough! The hours are long, the information is difficult to come by, and your work isn’t panning out like you’ve hoped.

 Still, blogging is important.

-What this study and others shows is that there’s a strong correlation between longer content and good quality information.
+What this study and others show is that there’s a strong correlation between longer content and good quality information.
 And this is what both Google and your prospective clients are looking for – good quality information.

 Does this mean that every blog you write should have at least 2000 words?
-No, but it does mean that people (and Google) recognize the value of longer posts, and that you should strive to get the best content out to your clients.
+No, but it does mean that people (and Google) recognize the value of longer posts and that you should strive to get the best content out to your clients.